 THIS COULD HURT

-A funny and deeply felt novel that illuminates the pivotal role of work in our lives—a riveting fusion of THE NEST, UP IN THE AIR, and THEN WE CAME TO THE END that captures the emotional complexities of five HR colleagues trying to balance ambition, hope, and fear as their small company is buffeted by economic forces that threaten to upend them.
+An archly funny and deeply felt novel that illuminates the pivotal role of work in our lives.
+A riveting fusion of THE NEST and THEN WE CAME TO THE END that captures the emotional complexities of five HR colleagues trying to balance ambition, hope, and fear as their small company is buffeted by economic forces that threaten to upend them.

 Authentic, razor-sharp, and achingly funny, THIS COULD HURT is a masterful novel about work, loneliness, love, and loyalty; about sudden reversals and unexpected windfalls; a novel about life.